nathanwoulfe/Plumber-2/EULA.md

 While the language may be friendly, this Licence Agreement (the Licence) is a legally binding agreement between you (the Client, being a sole trader, partnership or company) and the party recognised as having ownership of the software (the Vendor, and the Product, respectively).
 Presently, the Vendor is Nathan Woulfe, operating as a sole trader under Australian Business Number 76 017 557 607.

 Use of the Software constitutes acceptance of the terms included below, by the Client and any employees, unless a separate agreement is reached between the Client and the Vendor.
 If you don't agree with any of the terms below, don't install the Product.
+The Licence terms included below should not be confused with the paid license key.

 ### Who?

 The Product is licenced to the Client for use on the registered domain, and any internal, non-public domains, for the Client's business purposes.
 Additional domains require additional licences.

-Any party wishing to use the Product requires a current, active Licence.
-Given the Licence model include a free option, this is fair and reasonable, yeah?
+The Product is available for use without a paid licence key, with some feature restrictions.
+Future features will be included on the free or paid versions at the Vendor's sole discretion.

 ### What?

 The Licence grants non-transferable and non-exclusive use of the Product.
-The Licence does not grant rights for duplication, modification, disassembly, transfer, sub-licensing, reverse-engineering, molecular engineering, et al. The Licence is not a support agreement, nor does purchasing a Licence consititute any entitlement to support.
+The Licence does not grant rights for duplication, modification, disassembly, transfer, sub-licensing, reverse-engineering, molecular engineering, et al. Accepting the Licence is not a support agreement, nor does purchasing a license key consititute any entitlement to support.

 Please do not use the Product in the production or dissemination of nuclear weapons.
 The Vendor does not want to be associated with any such shenanigans.